Cosmic Rhythm | Painting | Kota | Oneness Art

 The grain of the wood.

-A design created by the earth.
+It is the design created by earth.

-The rhythm of the cosmos.
+It is the rhythm of the cosmos.

-Its mysterious fluctuation
+The mysterious fluctuation like

-like the shape of waves and clouds.
+the shape of waves and clouds is

-This fluctuation is the rhythm of
+the rhythm of the cosmos, itself.

 Cosmic Rhythm: